 “How about $105?” he asked.
 “My Seabee discount.”

 “The best GI benefit,” I nodded, calculating how I could sell ounces for twenty and finance my trip with the proceeds.

-We dumped the pound out of the large freezer bag and admired the brick’s silver rectangular shape, a loaf of dope wound in duct tape.
+We dumped the pound out of a large freezer bag and admired the brick’s silver rectangular shape, a loaf of dope wound in duct tape.
 I tore off the tape.
 The weed had an earthy smell, one tangled dark mass with flecks of mold.
-We broke up the clumps and threw away the big sticks, some of them thick as pencils, and most of the seeds.
-We made sure each ounce was equal and good count.
-The pound weighed out 15 1/2 ounces, not bad for a Mafia score.
+We broke up the clumps and threw away the big sticks – some of them as thick as pencils – and most of the seeds.
+We made sure each ounce was equal and a good count.
+The pound weighed out 15 1/2 ounces.
+Not bad for a Mafia score.

 “I’ll make up the difference,” Rick said.
 “It’s not like I’m short of dope.”

 “Nah, we’ll probably smoke the difference before we hit Texas.”

 Rick rolled a joint from his private stash of well over a pound of sifted marijuana packed in a plastic bag like the one we just emptied, large enough to store a turkey.
 We assessed the character of Rick’s weed like Ivy Leaguers tasting Daddy’s wine.